 In principle, there is nothing wrong with emphasizing this day of the resurrection separately.
 However, this is no justification for simply repealing the sanctification of the 7th day of the week ordained by God.
 Between Genesis and the last verse of Revelation, there is not a single reference to Sabbath breaking.
 On the contrary.
 No other commandment has been so emphasized in observance as the seventh day of the week, that is, the Sabbath.
 Nor is there any reason why one of the 10 commandments should be given less weight than another.
 Even the Catholic Church confirms the 7th day of the week as the true Sabbath.

-The difference between the sanctification of Saturday and Sunday is not to be underestimated.
-Observing Sabbath observance is nothing less than acknowledging the authority of God.
-Observance of Sunday observance, on the other hand, is recognition of the Church as the authority.
-A difference that cost countless believers their lives.
+The difference between the sanctification of Saturday and Sunday is anything but to be underestimated.
+Observance of Sabbath observance is nothing less than acknowledging the authority of God.
+The observance of Sunday observance, on the other hand, is the recognition of the authority of the church.
+A difference that cost the lives of countless believers.

 The mark of the beast described and often quoted in Revelation 14 is seen and understood as the difference between acknowledging God and acknowledging the church (the beast).
 Acknowledging God as supreme authority and fully observing His commandments brings with it the seal of God.